lanthale/LibRawFX/README.md

 The lib now resized the image in memory before sending it to memory (the same as the Javafx is doing for PNG/JPG).

 ## Open topics
-- Support for metadata from raw files
+- More details in metadata

 ## Usage
 Point to the maven coordinates: